The Definition of an “Accredited Investor”

 If you meet one or more of these thresholds, you are an accredited investor.

-Please check out our team, our approach and our “New to Origin?” pages to learn how Origin’s commercial real estate investments can benefit an accredited investor’s portfolio.
+Please check out our team and our story pages to learn how Origin’s commercial real estate investments can benefit an accredited investor’s portfolio.
 And even if you’re not yet an accredited investor, you can still sign up to view the in-depth financial details of the investment opportunities within our secure investor portal.

 We’re proud of our excellent track record on both funds and individual assets.
 We invite you to invest alongside us.